illinoistech-itm/jhajek/itmt-430/IT-Operations-cloud-connect-tutorial/Virtual-Machine-Images-Deployment-turotial-Part-2.md

 * If you issue a `terraform destroy` command give the Proxmox system a few minutes, say 3-5 minutes, before doing a `terraform apply` so that commands clearing out resoruces have time to finish.
 * If any of the `terraform apply` fails to deploy, you can just issue `terraform apply` again and terraform will look for what is missing, without touching what is there, and launch the missing part to make the `plan` accurate
 * This goes too if you want to increase the number of instances say go from 3 to 1.
-Update your `terraform.tfvars` file `numberofvms` filed and issue a `terraform apply` (without a `destroy`) and terraform will increase the numbers of your instances.
+Update your `terraform.tfvars` file `numberofvms` field and issue a `terraform apply` (without a `destroy`) and terraform will increase the numbers of your instances.
 * Sometimes instances fail to launch, it happens, and you might be stuck with a non-booting image in the Proxmox GUI console, that Terraform can't delete.
 In this case you are able in the Proxmox GUI to highlight the virtual machine in question, and select the `Remove` option in the far corner and delete the instance in question
   * You can select the two check boxes listed as well
   * You will need to `stop` the virtual machine instance before removing it